 Equally, the location itself offers some particularly spectacular views.
 It already sits on top of a hill facing the palace, but consider climbing up to its rooftop viewing terrace (though that requires a ticket).

-Once on the roof, enjoy one of the best views of the Schönbrunn complex and the wider city: look over to Vienna’s centre and Stephansdom cathedral, out to the hills in the west, across to the Danube City, and elsewhere.
+Once on the roof, enjoy one of the better views of the Schönbrunn complex and the wider city: look over to Vienna’s centre and Stephansdom cathedral, out to the hills in the west, across to the Danube City, and elsewhere.

 6. Plan for the markets